5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 - Boot into macOS Sequoia
 - You should now be able to use the Airport-Utility in macOS Sequoia again, to connect to WiFi APs

+> [!IMPORTANT]
+>
+> Once root patches are applied, the security seal of the volume will be broken.
+And once it is broken, the complete macOS version will be downloaded every timan an OS update is available.
+The workaround would be to revert root patches before installing updates – but then you won't have WiFi (unless you enable `itlwm` beforehand).

 ## Credits and Thank Yous

 - lifeknife10A who came up with this [workaround](https://github.com/OpenIntelWireless/itlwm/issues/1009#issuecomment-2370919270)